ShudarsanRegmi/myDigiNotes/competitions/neuronixEvents2025/mar_6_fiascode.md

 ## Round 2 : Experience

 The code was in mind but not in hands.
 It took a lot of trial and errors to get our solution.
 We could have solved the problems much faster if there was a good practice.
-The competition was missed out from hands due to a not sitting concious.
+The competition was missed out from hands due to a not sitting concious(oversight on an easy question).
 We could have tried removing try except block.
 It was so silly mistake that it just kept us away from the ranks.

 ## Key Learnings
 - Try to solve easy questions earlier in order to get advantage in situations of tie and gain confidence.